Collective Behavior Generally Takes Which of the Following Forms?

 The Digital Oracle: How AI is Reshaping Market Psychology

-A revolution is quietly unfolding in the shadowy realm where technology meets market psychology.
+A revolution quietly unfolds in the shadowy realm where technology meets market psychology.
 Gone are the days when traders relied solely on gut instinct and basic technical analysis.
 Today’s market participants wield artificial intelligence like ancient priests once wielded oracles, scanning millions of digital tea leaves across social media, news outlets, and trading forums.
 These sophisticated algorithms don’t merely count mentions or track trending topics; they dive deep into the emotional undercurrents of market sentiment, analyzing everything from the subtle nuances of language to the credibility hierarchies of information sources.

 The New Market Momentum: A Tale of Digital Tribes and Viral Valuations